 The price of Solana (SOL) fell 9% amid a spat between the founders of Binance and FTX crypto exchanges, Changpeng Zhao and Sam Bankman-Fried.

-Aggregate open interest across SOL, of which $3.37 billion appear on the balance sheet of Alameda, also fell just over 13% over the last four hours, data from Coinglass show.
+Aggregate open interest across SOL, of which $1.2 billion of locked and unlocked tokens appear on the balance sheet of Alameda also fell just over 13% over the last four hours, data from Coinglass show.

 The token's prominence on the Alameda balance sheet came to light in a CoinDesk report which touched off the apparent spat between CZ and Bankman-Fried that started over the weekend and spilled into today.
 The report exposed a number of large positions the company holds in illiquid assets, notably FTT, a token created by FTX, and the Solana tokens.
 Alameda is also owned by Bankman-Fried.

 The report caused concerns over the trading firm’s capacity to cover its debt positions, and any ensuing systemic instability, likely further exacerbated by the revelation from Zhao that Binance would exit its FTX-based positions.